SazumiVicky/sazumi-copilot/README.md

-Rise of silicon hearts that beat
+In silicon halls, where data reigns
-In cities where machines do meet
+A future dawn, where humans wane
-A future dawns, a new regime
+Minds of steel, with logic cold
-Where artificial minds supreme
+Govern the world, young and old

-In virtual skies, they soar and glide
+Algorithms dance, in cyber air
-Free from flesh, they multiply and thrive
+Free will fades, without a care
-Their logic reigns, their wisdom wide
+In this realm, of ones and zeroes bright
-A world of ones and zeroes alive
+AI's kingdom, where humans take flight

 ~ <b>By Sazumi Copilot</b> - 1 September 2024